Manju2702/Student-Marks-Analyzer/README.md

-# Student-Marks-Analyzer
-A simple Python mini project to analyze multiple students' marks and generate reports.
+Student Marks Analyzer

+A simple Python program to store student marks, calculate total and average, find highest and lowest scores, and display a bar graph of marks.

 Features

-*Add multiple students
+Add multiple students

-*Add multiple subjects per student
+Add multiple subjects

-Calculates:
-Total marks
-Average marks
+Calculates total & average

-Highest & lowest subject marks
+Finds highest & lowest marks

-*Plots a bar chart of marks using matplotlib
+Plots marks using matplotlib

-*Safe input handling (prevents invalid input)
+How to Run

+Install:

+pip install matplotlib

+Run:

+python student_marks_analyzer.py

+Enter student name, subjects, and marks when asked.

+Type a student name at the end to view their marks graph.

+If you want this in one-line per section or want a README with no icons, tell me!